 Is there a separate application for the Honors program?

-No, decisions are based on the general application the student sends to the university, which is then reviewed by admissions.
+No, decisions are based on the general application the prospective student sends to the university, which is then reviewed by Undergraduate Admissions.
 Students may be considered for the Honors program if they fall within the top 10% of the incoming freshmen class.

 How many students are currently in the Honors program?

 As of the Fall semester 2013, there are a total of 2,473 honors students.